 - Use the Governance Code as an audit tool to support continuous improvement by reviewing the work of the Trust Board and reflecting on the Code's principles. - Further develop NMAT Quality Assurance systems to "monitor and evaluate a service identifies and recommends measures to make improvements to standards and performance.
 This process avoids problems, stabilises and improves them".
-These systems will drive the culture of continuous improvement through self-evaluation, challenge and support. - Student attendance. - b.
+These systems will drive the culture of continuous improvement through self-evaluation, challenge and support. - a.
+Student attendance. - b.
 SEND outcomes. - c.
-PPG outcomes. - Encourage staff and ITTs to build expertise through evidence based professional development and utilise this expertise appropriately. - Audit completed training across the Trust and develop a centralised training log that can be used proactively to maximise the impact of expertise and utilise apprenticeship levy funds to develop capacity. - Continue to make a positive contribution to teacher training/recruitment by identifying the most appropriate approach from 1/9/24 onwards. - Deliver effective and efficient use of resources to ensure compliance, deliver 'upscalable' systems and explore collaboration opportunities including: - Maintain and invest in capital infrastructure including buildings, digital infrastructure and technology. - Continued implementation and utilisation of the DfE's Good Estates Management (GEMs) framework. - Development of strategic digital infrastructure systems.
+PPG outcomes. - Encourage staff and ITTs to build expertise through evidence based professional development and utilise this expertise appropriately. - Deliver effective and efficient use of resources to ensure compliance, deliver 'upscalable' systems and explore collaboration opportunities including: - a.
+Production of a finance 'outreach' SLA. - b.
+Embed centralised HR processes and 'up scalable' electronic HR system to secure efficiencies within the HR service. - c.
+Embed centralised GDPR processees and 'up scalable' GDPR Sentry system. - Maintain and invest in capital infrastructure including buildings, digital infrastructure and technology.